tanium/octobot/README.md

 ### Supervisor

-supervisord is a great way to run octobot.
-The built-in deploy-here.sh assumes you are running with supervisord.
+supervisord is a great way to run octobot if you don't want to use docker.
 All you have to do is add a configuration like this to /etc/supervisor/conf.d/octobot.conf:

     [program:octobot]
     command=/home/octobot/.cargo/bin/octobot /home/octobot/config.toml